 - Asian Americans have a nine percent higher risk of diabetes.
 Hispanics have a 12.8 percent higher risk, and non-Hispanic blacks have a 13.2 percent higher risk of diabetes than non-Hispanic white adults in the United States.

 - American Indian adults in southern Arizona have the world’s highest rates of type 2 diabetes, with one in three currently diagnosed.

 - Type 2 diabetes is very rare among children of all racial and ethnic backgrounds, but is still diagnosed at higher rates in many minority groups than in Caucasians, particularly among Asian/Pacific Islanders ages 10 to 19.

 Type 2 diabetes risk increases with age.
 Although the number of children diagnosed with type 2 diabetes is increasing due to a growing number of overweight youth, it is considerably less common in children and young adults than in older individuals.
 Although men have a slightly increased risk of type 2 diabetes compared to women, this may be more significantly associated with lifestyle factors and body weight than innate gender differences.

 - Among youth age <10 years, the rate of new cases was 0.8 per 100,000 for type 2 diabetes in 2008–2009.
 Among youth ages 10 to 19, the rate of new cases of type 2 diabetes was 11.0 per 100,000.

-- In the United States, 11.3 percent of all adults 20 or over have diabetes.
-Among adults 65 or over, 26.9 percent have diabetes.
+- In the United States, as of 2012, 9.3 percent of all adults 20 or over have diabetes.
+Among adults 65 or over, 25.9 percent have diabetes.
 In comparison, children 19 and under have a rate of only 0.26 percent.

 - In 2004, high blood sugar as a result of diabetes led to an estimated 3.4 million deaths worldwide.

 - More than eight of every 10 diabetes-related deaths occur in low- and middle-income countries.

 - In developing nations, more than half of all diabetes cases go undiagnosed.

 - WHO anticipates that worldwide deaths attributable to diabetes will double by 2030.

 - Adults ages 40 to 59 comprise the world’s age group with the highest diabetes rates, although this is expected to shift to adults ages 60 to 79 by 2030.